simonjellvert/rock-paper-scissors-game/docs/README.md

 ### **3.2 Result**

-When the player clicks the button the result of that game is displayed in the results-area.
+When the player clicks the button the result of that game is displayed in the results area.
 To make the result more visual to the player we added background effect, like this:

 If tie (yellow background):